-Theorem 3: For all $n \ge 1$ , and any protocol P computing the Set Intersection INTERSECn the average-case subjective PAR is exponential in n under the uniform distribution:
+THEOREM 1.3.
+For all $n \geq 1$ , and any protocol P computing the Set Intersection INTERSECn the average-case subjective PAR is exponential in n under the uniform distribution:

-$$\operatorname{avg}{\mathcal{U}} \operatorname{PAR}^{\operatorname{s}ub}(P) = 2^{\Omega(n)}.$$
+$$\operatorname{avg}{U} \operatorname{PAR}^{\operatorname{sub}}(P) = 2^{\Omega(n)}$$

 We contend that any of the mentioned measures could serve as a reasonable measure of privacy.
-Indeed, each of the measures seems to exhibit advantages over the other ones in some scenario so each of the measures captures certain aspect of privacy.
+Indeed, each of the measures seems to exhibit advantages over the other ones in some scenario, so each of the measures captures certain aspect of privacy.
 For example, the English auction protocol for Vickrey auction achieves perfect privacy (under any measure) but at exponential communication cost.
 On the other hand, the Bisection protocol achieves linear average-case PAR with merely linear communication cost.
 However, the difference between these two protocols is not reflected well in Klauck's privacy measure, where both protocols lose constant number of bits on the average.
+(And in general it is not hard to come up with examples which are "distinguishable" - very far apart - using PAR, but the same big-O using Klauck's measure.)